Dental Fissure Sealants

 • 161 Fissure and/or tooth surface sealing – per tooth

-Dental Fissure Item Numbers For CDBS:
+Dental Fissure Item Numbers for CDBS:

-• 88161 and 88162 – Each fissure sealant must be clinically relevant and clinically indicated
+• 88161 and 88162 – Sealants must be clinically relevant and indicated.

 We accept all major health funds